BAPPramod/docshare/README.md

-# DocShare Mini - Full-Stack Document Sharing Application
+# DocShare - Full-Stack Document Sharing Application

 A minimal full-stack web application for uploading and sharing documents with secure access control and audit logging.